89luca89/distrobox/docs/README.md

 ---

 > [!WARNING]
-> Documentation on Github strictly refers to the code in the main branch.
+> Documentation on GitHub strictly refers to the code in the main branch.
 For the official documentation
 > Head over [https://distrobox.it](https://distrobox.it)

 - [Distrobox](#distrobox)